holochain-devcamp/devcamp7-leap/README.md

 **NOTE**: this command would fail with a linker error when running on MacOS.
 This is a known and expected issue and it just means you should be building using `hc package` command.

+### Testing

+To run the integration tests:

+1. From the repository root run `nix-shell`
+2. Start sim2h server by executing: `sim2h_server`.
+It won't print anything and will just block your terminal -- that's ok and what is expected
+3. Open another terminal and run `nix-shell`
+4. Navigate to the `dna/course` folder
+5. Run the `hc test`

+#### less verbose output

+If you want to have less verbose output for the testing run it like `TRYORAMA_LOG_LEVEL=error hc test`. **NOTE:** when running with this option, your calls to `hdk::debug` in the backend code won't be displayed.

+#### skip building process

+If you want to skip building the hApp before the tests are ran (for example, you're sure it's already the version you want to use) run it like this: `hc test -s`

+#### manual API testing

+If you just want to quickly test some ideas and interact with your backend API, we recommend you to use the [Insomnia](https://insomnia.rest/) tool.
+You can import the configuration for it from the file `insomnia_learning_pathways.json` in this repository root: it already defines API calls with arguments and you don't have to do that manually.

 ## User stories

 * A user should be able to view 3 tabs: enrolled courses, my courses and all courses